 KEYWORDS: process sensors, discrete sensors

-- Locating the right sensor for the application requires testing.
+- Locating the right sensor for the factory automation application requires testing.

 - Sensor selection criteria include temperature, size, protection class, and whether the sensor requires a discrete or analog input.

-- Also consider repetition accuracy, response speed, and sensing range.
+- Also consider sensor repetition accuracy, sensor response speed, and sensing range.

 What else should be considered when selecting a sensor for an application?